Ben Parker (footballer)

-Ben Brian Colin Parker (born 8 November 1987) is a former English footballer who now works for Leeds United as a pundit on LUTV (Leeds United TV) and as a community link officer.
+Ben Brian Colin Parker (born 8 November 1987) is an English former footballer who now works for Leeds United as a pundit on LUTV (Leeds United TV) and as a community link officer.
 During his playing days, he was a left-back, though can also play at centre-back.

 He started his career with Leeds United, but gained his first taste of senior football at Bradford City, spending the 2006–07 season on loan at the club.
 He then spent part of the following season on loan at Darlington.
 Injuries meant that he made a limited contribution to the 2009–10 campaign, as Leeds won promotion out of League One.
 He was loaned out to Carlisle United in January 2011, and was released by Leeds in April 2012.
 He has also represented England at under-16, under-17, under-18, and under-19 levels.

 Club career

 Leeds United

 Born in Pontefract, England, Parker started his career with Leeds United, but made his full debut during the 2006–07 season while on loan at local rivals Bradford City.
 He made his first team debut for the "Bantams" on 5 August, in a 1–0 defeat to Nottingham Forest at the City Ground.
 On 5 October, Leeds caretaker manager John Carver said that if Parker's appearances were being limited at Bradford then the club would rather he came back to Leeds and fought for a first team place there than sitting on the bench at Valley Parade.
 The loan spell was extended in late December, indicating new Leeds manager Dennis Wise wanted him to gain as much experience as possible before plunging him into the new look Leeds side.
 He played a total of 41 games for Bradford during his loan spell, as the club suffered relegation into League Two, and then returned to Leeds, who themselves suffered relegation into League One.

 In May 2007, Parker was offered a new contract by Leeds United.
 He made his full debut for Leeds in a 1–0 win over Macclesfield Town in the League Cup on 14 August.
 Four days later, Parker made his league and home debut as a substitute in a 4–1 win over Southend United.

 Having made 15 appearances for Leeds during the 2007–08 season, he was transferred to Dave Penney's Darlington on a one-month loan deal in February 2008.
 He made his Darlington debut on 1 March, in a 3–1 victory over Brentford at The Darlington Arena.
 Parker played seven games for the "Quakers" during March, before extending his loan spell until the end of the season.
 On 26 April, he was sent off as Darlington went from leading 2–0 to losing 3–2 to Dagenham & Redbridge.
 He missed the final game of the season against Peterborough United but returned for the first leg League Two play-off semi-final victory over Rochdale.
 However, he was not used in the second leg, as Darlington were beaten on penalties.